bruak/bruak/README.md

-I'm Burak Soykan, I’m currently learning in Ecole 42 in kocaeli
+ I’m currently learning in Ecole 42 in kocaeli

 # 42 Projects